jouros/gorestapi/README.md

 I already have flux git source setup with name 'podinfo' which points to flux-test repo, so I need push it to git repo.

-Next I'll set up busybox values.yaml with some default environment values which I will overwrite with Configmap values:
+Next I'll setup busybox values.yaml with some default environment values which I will overwrite with Configmap values:

 ```plaintext:
 env: